Global homotopy theory via spectral Mackey functors: The global effective Burnside category

 of finite groupoids along an isofibration $\mathcal C\to\mathcal D$ defines a pullback in $\mathscr F$. \end{enumerate} \begin{proof} We will prove the second statement, the first one being similar but easier.

-For this we first note that the quasi-category $\overline{\mathscr F}\mathrel{:=}\nerve_\Delta(\cat{Grpd})$ of \emph{all} groupoids is complete and cocomplete and that (co)limits in it can be computed as homotopy (co)limits in $\cat{Grpd}$, see \cite[proof of Corollary~4.2.4.8]{htt}.
+For this we first note that the $\infty$-category $\overline{\mathscr F}$ of \emph{all} groupoids (i.e.~the homotopy coherent nerve $\nerve_\Delta(\cat{Grpd})$ of the simplicial category $\cat{Grpd}$ of groupoids) is complete and cocomplete and that (co)limits in it can be computed as homotopy (co)limits in $\cat{Grpd}$, see \cite[proof of Corollary~4.2.4.8]{htt}.
 As $\mathscr F$ is a full subcategory of $\overline{\mathscr F}$ and since ordinary pullbacks of finite groupoids are again finite groupoids, it therefore only remains to construct the above factorizations.

 For this we observe that the model structure on $\cat{Grpd}$ restricts to the structure of a category of fibrant objects in the sense of \cite[I.1]{brown-factorization}, and by Brown's Factorization Lemma (see p.~421 of \emph{op.~cit.}) it then suffices to show that this restricts to also make the category of \emph{finite} groupoids into a category of fibrant objects.
 However, using again the closure under pullbacks the only non-trivial statement is the existence of path objects, for which we can simply take the standard construction